mel-project/docs.melproject.org/fancyname-guide/architectural-overview.md

 ---
-description: A high-level overview of the FancyName design.
+description: A high-level overview of the Szaldi design.
 ---

 # Architectural overview

-As we mentioned earlier, FancyName is made up of two complementary components, a Mel covenant and a set of Ethereum smart contracts.
+As we mentioned earlier, Szaldi is made up of two complementary components, a Mel covenant and a set of Ethereum smart contracts.
 Both of these components work together to enable the transfer of assets on Mel to Ethereum securely.

 ## From Mel to Ethereum